VeriorPies/MineCloud/minecloud_configuration_packages/CustomConfigurationPackageGuides.md

 2. Open additional ports that are required (e.g. which port number?, TCP or UDP?) for the game server by editing `minecloud_configs/advanced_configs/port-configs.ts`.
 3. Deploy MineCloud by following the typical deployment workflow.
 A placeholder Minecraft server should be spun up.
 4. Connect to the terminal and run `sudo systemctl stop minecloud.service` to stop the placeholder Minecraft server
-    - Please check out the "Managing The Server After Deployment" section in the main [README.md](../README.md#managing-the-server-after-deployment) for how to interact with the server after deployment.
+    - Please check out the "Managing the Server after Deployment" section in the main [README.md](../README.md#managing-the-server-after-deployment) for how to interact with the server after deployment.
 5. Set up the game server and notes down the commands and files required.
 We will need this for our EC2 init configs later.
 6. Prepare the `get_connection_count.sh` script:
     - This script is to help MineCloud determine whether there are still players online.